-There is less instinctive understanding of the undesirable medium-term effects of very expansionary monetary policies, but it is by no means a "free lunch."
-The first worry is that such policies will prove effective only by stimulating a "bubble" in some new market and still further increases in leverage and indebtedness.
-Indeed, as noted above, there are grounds for belief that we have been on such a path for many years.
+There is less instinctive understanding of the undesirable medium term effects of very expansionary monetary policies.
+The first worry is that such policies will prove effective only by stimulating a "bubble"in some new market and further increases in leverage and indebtedness.
+Indeed, as noted above, there are grounds for belief that we have been on such a path for many years47.
 A second worry is that very easy monetary policy reduces growth potential in various ways.
-In particular, saving rates are reduced (affecting the capital stock over time) and "zombie" companies and banks are allowed to survive and (through competition effects) drag down the living with them.
-The subsequent effects on private-sector
+In particular, saving rates are reduced (affecting the capital stock over time) and "zombie" companies and banks are allowed to survive and (through competition effects) drag down the living with them48.
+The subsequent effects on private sector investment, and reductions in aggregate demand, are referred to below.
+A third worry is that the "search for yield" will strongly encourage imprudent lending and the development of new instruments to hide risk49.
+And finally, as noted above, there is the worry that extraordinarily easy monetary policies (various forms of quantitative and credit easing) might inadvertently culminate in rising inflation.